My Story

 Today, I am a multidisciplinary artist specializing in experimental textile art and large-scale murals.
 This space, however, is devoted to the art closest to my heart—my textile work.

-From there, my work explores the alchemy of material transformation, through scorching, layering, and sculpting, pushing the boundaries of traditional textile arts, blending craft with concept and tradition with innovation.
-This technique allows me to create tactile landscapes that I call visions from the other side.
-Oftentimes, they resemble dreamlike scenes and allude to moments of decay, transformation, and loss.
+From that moment, my work began to explore the alchemy of material transformation.
+I push the boundaries of traditional textile arts, blending craft with concept and tradition with innovation, through the processes of scorching, layering, and sculpting.
+This technique allows me to create tactile landscapes, what I call 'visions from the other side.'
+These pieces often resemble dreamlike scenes, alluding to profound moments of decay, transformation, and loss.
 Each scorched edge, melted thread, and shadowed contour becomes part of a larger emotional terrain.
-Through fire, the fabric is transformed — what once was whole becomes fragmented, layered, and reimagined, evoking both beauty and impermanence.
+Through the transformative power of fire, the fabric is fragmented and layered, ultimately reimagined to evoke both arresting beauty and profound impermanence.

 MURALS BY GEORGETA